axiros/suckless-add-ons/README.md

 #### Theme Picker

+1. Have a python executable in your $PATH
 1. Install [fzf](https://github.com/junegunn/fzf)
 1. Make [this file](./theme-reloading/st_theme) available in your `$PATH` - it will be called at hotkey `alt-return` (change in `config.def.h`)